adamdaniel

 The crickets voice their ruckus,

-Their legs in wobbling mirth,
+With their legs in wobbling mirth,

 The afternoon a happy boon,